 In a WKU Living Learning Community (LLC), students with similar academic or social interests live together on a residence hall floor and participate in activities tailored to their specific majors or interests.

-Criminology offers a Living Learning Community in the First Year Village's in Normal Hall.
+Criminology offers a Living Learning Community in the First Year Village's in Meredith Hall.

 Past graduates have pursued careers in: